selfup/smache/README.md

 ## Caveats

+Stale data is still a thing for now. :sob:

-All nodes are dependant on a node longname to be provided on bootup to connect to the network :rocket:
+All nodes are dependant on a node longname (`smache@internal_ip`) to be provided on bootup to connect to the network :rocket:

+No TLS support for internal calls.
+Must be in a VPC or a managed cluster.
+Also Digital Ocean has sweet Private Networking features.

 To auto shard at scale, all keys are turned into an integer if not already an integer :thinking: